San Fernando Valley: Freeways

-Major freeways cross the Valley, including Interstate 405 (San Diego Freeway), U.S. Route 101 (Ventura Freeway/Hollywood Freeway), State Route 118 (Ronald Reagan Freeway), State Route 170 (Hollywood Freeway), Interstate 210 (Foothill Freeway), and Interstate 5 (Golden State Freeway).
+Major freeways cross the Valley, including Interstate 405 (San Diego Freeway), U.S. Route 101 (Ventura Freeway/Hollywood Freeway), State Route 118 (Ronald Reagan Freeway), State Route 170 (Hollywood Freeway), State Route 134 (Ventura Freeway), Interstate 210 (Foothill Freeway), and Interstate 5 (Golden State Freeway).
 Notable streets include Sepulveda Boulevard, Ventura Boulevard, Laurel Canyon Boulevard, San Fernando Road, Victory Boulevard, Reseda Boulevard, Riverside Drive, Mulholland Drive, and State Route 27 (Topanga Canyon Boulevard).

 Rapid transit

 Subway, dedicated transitway, and express and local buses, provided by many agencies, serve the San Fernando Valley.
 Some of the former rights-of-way of the Pacific Electric Railway, which first accelerated population growth in the Valley, have been repurposed for busways and light rail lines.

 The Los Angeles County Metropolitan Transportation Authority operates two Metro B Line subway stations in the Valley, which are located at Universal City and North Hollywood, which connect it directly to Hollywood and Downtown Los Angeles.
 The Metro B Line is the first heavy rail subway in the valley, extended from its prior terminus in 2000.
 With transfers, it connects the Valley to the entire Metro regional light rail and subway network.
 The B Line's two Valley subway stations provide access to national travel through Bob Hope Airport and Amtrak and regional travel through Metrolink, Metro Rapid, Metro Local, and the Metro G Line.
-Metro approved a new light rail line, the East San Fernando Valley Transit Corridor that will run north–south on Van Nuys Boulevard from the G Line Van Nuys station to the Sylmar/San Fernando Metrolink station, however will be built in two phases.
+Metro approved a new light rail line, the East San Fernando Valley Light Rail Transit Project that will run north–south on Van Nuys Boulevard from the G Line Van Nuys station to the Sylmar/San Fernando Metrolink station, however will be built in two phases.
 The first between Van Nuys and Pacoima, and the second from Pacoima to Sylmar/San Fernando station.
 Pre construction began in 2022, and is expected to be completed between 2028 and 2030.

 The G Line busway uses a dedicated transitway route running the east–west length of the Valley connecting the North Hollywood B Line Station through the valley, then heads north through Canoga Park to the Chatsworth Metrolink station.

-An additional Metro Busway line is planned for the Valley operating from North Hollywood station: the North Hollywood–Pasadena Transit Line which will run to Pasadena with connections to the L Line.
-Metro is also studying a route through the Sepulveda Pass, the Sepulveda Pass Transit Corridor, including heavy rail and monorail alternatives.
+An additional Metro Busway line is planned for the Valley operating from North Hollywood station: the North Hollywood to Pasadena Bus Rapid Transit Project which will run to Pasadena with connections to the A Line.
+Metro is also studying a route through the Sepulveda Pass, the Sepulveda Transit Corridor, including heavy rail and monorail alternatives.